wp-plugins/youtube-simple-gallery/readme.txt

 = 2.0.0 =

-* new: Add support for widget.
+* Add support for widget.

-* new: New page for settings to plugin with AutoPlay true or false, size of video and differents sizes for thumbnails.
+* New page for settings to plugin with AutoPlay true or false, size of video and differents sizes for thumbnails.

+= 2.1.0 =

+* Add French language.
+* Filter per category.
+* Add thumbnail preview in list and inside the post..

 == License ==